golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

     :::

-    * The terminal at the bottom of the VScode window will open in the `app` folder
+    * The terminal at the bottom of the VS Code window will open in the `app` folder
     * Run the following code to build the `02_helloworld` app